TITLE 14

 (j) Annual reporting. —

 a.
-The aggregate number of educators who applied for an award.
+The aggregate number of public school employees who applied for an award.

 b.
-The aggregate number of educators who received an award.
+The aggregate number of public school employees who received an award.

 c.
-The races or ethnicities represented by educators who applied for an award.
+The races or ethnicities represented by public school employees who applied for an award.

 d.
-The races or ethnicities represented by educators who received an award.
+The races or ethnicities represented by public school employees who received an award.

 e.
-The certification areas of educators who applied for an award.
+The certification areas of public school employees who applied for an award.

 f.
-The certification areas of educators who received an award.
+The certification areas of public school employees who received an award.

 g.
-The average amount of an award to an educator pursuant to the Program.
+The average amount of an award to a public school employee.

 h.
-The names of the schools that employed educators who applied for an award, and for each such school, its percentage of low-income students, English learners, students with disabilities, and minority students.
+The names of the schools that employed public school employees who applied for an award, and for each school, its percentage of low-income students, English learners, students with disabilities, and minority students.

 i.
-The names of the schools that employed educators who received an award, and for each such school, its percentage of low-income students, English learners, students with disabilities, and minority students.
+The names of the schools that employed public school employees who received an award, and for each school, its percentage of low-income students, English learners, students with disabilities, and minority students.

 j.
-Other summary data identified by the Office as outcome indicators.
+Other summary data the Office identifies as outcome indicators.

-(2) The summary data required to be provided under paragraph (j)(1) of this section shall be included with the annual report provided to the General Assembly pursuant to § 3402 of this title.
+(2) The summary data reported under paragraph (j)(1) of this section must be included with the annual report provided to the General Assembly under § 3402 of this title.

-(k) If any provision of this section or the application thereof to any person or circumstance is held invalid, unenforceable or unconstitutional, the remainder of such provisions, and the application of such provisions to any person or circumstance other than those as to which it is held invalid, shall not be affected.
+(k) If a provision of this section or the application of this section to a person or circumstance is held invalid, unenforceable, or unconstitutional, the remainder of the provisions, and the application of the provisions to any person or circumstance, are not affected.

 81 Del.
 Laws, c.
-426, § 183 Del Laws, c 413, 8, effective July 1, 2022;(a) It is the intent and purpose of the General Assembly through this section to enable and encourage Delawareans to pursue careers in Delaware public schools as teachers or specialists in specific areas identified as areas of need within the State.
+426, § 1; 83 Del.
+Laws, c.
+413, § 8; 85 Del.
+Laws, c.
+56, § 2;(a) It is the intent and purpose of the General Assembly through this section to enable and encourage Delawareans to pursue careers in Delaware public schools as teachers or specialists in specific areas identified as areas of need within the State.

 (b) The areas of need will be determined each year by the Office.